Reviewed by: HU Medical Review Board | Last reviewed: April 2023 | Last updated: September 2023

 Diet plays a large role in overall health.
 Proper eating habits help in the management of many disorders and diseases, including migraine.
-Research has found that being overweight or obese can worsen migraine or make migraine attacks more likely.1 Maintaining a healthy weight and getting plenty of water in your diet is an important part of using diet to manage migraine.
+Research has found that being overweight or obese can worsen migraine or make migraine attacks more likely.
+Maintaining a healthy weight and getting plenty of water in your diet is an important part of using diet to manage migraine.1

-While certain foods or ingredients may act as triggers for individual migraineurs, others do not find foods to be a trigger.
+While certain foods or ingredients may act as triggers for people with migraine, others do not find foods to be a trigger.
 Regardless, everyone can benefit from a healthy diet, which provides the nutrients the body needs to function at its best.

 Common migraine food triggers

-Some migraine sufferers are sensitive to particular ingredients in the food.
-Common triggers include:1,2
+Some people with migraine are sensitive to particular ingredients in the food.
+Common triggers include:1-3

 - Aged cheeses

 - Food additives or preservatives, such as nitrites (found in processed foods) or monosodium glutamate (MSG) (found in fast food and processed foods)

 - Tyramine, an amino acid that occurs naturally in the body and is found in certain foods like aged cheeses, cured meats, and citrus fruits

 Because certain foods impact some people with migraine but don’t lead to attacks in others, some researchers believe that people with migraine triggered by foods might actually have a hidden food sensitivity.4

 Determining food triggers